 OR.
 If you cannot control the temperature in a room in your house, try this method: place your Christmas Cactus in complete darkness (in a cellar or closet) until buds develop.
 If you are hoping to have a blooming plant by the holiday season, place your plant in darkness in mid-to-late October.

 To propagate, simply root the stem cuttings.
+Easy!

 These hardy plants are resistant to pest infestation unless they are stressed or experience a change in environmental conditions, especially during the budding period (buds might drop if stressed).

 Water to moisten the soil and let dry between waterings.
 Feed with a weak concentration of fertilizer every two weeks in summer.
 Water sparingly in the winter and stop fertilizing so the leaves will mature (and discontinue feeding while flowering).
 Mist often.
 Some thoroughly water their plants once every two weeks, and find that this works well.
-Experiment to see what works best for you, but do not let its soil become “bone” dry — a Holiday Cactus is not a real cactus.
+Experiment to see what works best for you, but do not let its soil become “bone” dry — a Holiday Cactus is not a typical desert cactus.

 An ideal planting soil is a mix of 1-part potting soil, 2-parts leaf mold and 1-part perlite.